Pyu language (Sino-Tibetan): Classification

 Blagden (1911: 382) was the first scholar to recognize Pyu as an independent branch of Sino-Tibetan.
 Miyake (2021, 2022) argues that Pyu forms a branch of its own within the Sino-Tibetan language phylum due to its divergent phonological and lexical characteristics.
-Pyu is not a particularly conservative Sino-Tibetan language, as it displays many phonological and lexical innovations as has lost much of the original Proto-Sino-Tibetan morphology.
+Pyu is not a particularly conservative Sino-Tibetan language, as it displays many phonological and lexical innovations and has lost much of the original Proto-Sino-Tibetan morphology.
 Miyake (2022) suggests that this may be due to a possible creoloid origin of Pyu.

 Pyu was tentatively classified within the Lolo-Burmese languages by Matisoff and thought to most likely be Luish by Bradley, although Miyake later showed that neither of these hypotheses are plausible.
 Van Driem also tentatively classified Pyu as an independent branch of Sino-Tibetan.